Jozzeh/micro-frontends-private/README.md

 # Private micro frontends
-This is a demonstration of private micro front-ends using the podium framework.
+This is a demonstration of  micro front-ends using the podium framework without the use of a CDN to serve the static files.
-The difference with public micro front-ends, is that the micro front-ends do not need to be online.
-Public micro front-end example: https://github.com/Jozzeh/micro-frontends-divers
+With CDN - micro front-end example: https://github.com/Jozzeh/micro-frontends-divers
 Podium framework : https://podium-lib.io/

 Vanilla JS + React + VueJS + Svelte are combined in a single application.